PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 5. Next, look at your "somewhat disappointed" users that match the same user persona as your best supporters.
 Of these users, focus only those who say the main benefit from your app is the same as your best supporters.

-  It's clear that your app resonates with them but something is holding them back from *loving* you.

-1. Find out what's missing or annoying for them.
+6. It's clear that your app resonates with them but something is holding them back from *loving* you.
+Find out what's missing or annoying for them.
 You can do this by looking at their response to the question `How can we improve our app for you?`.

-By fixing this, you'll be able to turn them from on-the-fence users into fanatics! (rephrase on the fence and fanatics)
+7. Fix it! you'll be able to turn them from on-the-fence users into fanatics! (rephrase on the fence and fanatics)

+8. Repeat the process

 ![How to improve your app with PMF survey](../images/blog/pmf-surveys/pmf-survey-steps.png)

 ### Case study: Superhuman

-Superhuman story?
+Superhuman nearly doubled their PMF score from 33% to 58%.
+More importantly, users became noticeably more vocal about how much they loved the product.
+Here's how they did it:

+First, they sent out a survey with four questions:

 1. How would you feel if you could no longer use Superhuman?
-A) Very disappointed B) Somewhat disappointed C) Not disappointed

 2. What type of people do you think would most benefit from Superhuman?